Silas L. Copeland

 Silas Lee Copeland (April 2, 1920 – December 4, 2001) was a United States Army soldier who served as the third Sergeant Major of the Army.
-He was sworn in on October 1, 1970, and served until June, 1973.
+He was sworn in on 1 October 1970, and served until June 1973.

 Early life

-Copeland was born in Embryfield, Texas (now Staley, Texas), on April 2, 1920.
+Copeland was born in Embryfield, Texas (now Staley, Texas), on 2 April 2 1920.

 Military career

+Copeland was a 22-year-old World War II draftee on 28 October 1942.
+He completed basic training in Florida and then was assigned to Biggs Army Airfield, Texas and the 538th Heavy Bomber Group as a refueling specialist.

-After serving at various posts in the United States, Copeland was sent overseas in January 1945 and assigned to Company E, 66th Armored Regiment, 2nd Armored Division, as a tank commander and later a tank platoon sergeant.
-In late 1945, he returned from Germany and was stationed at Fort Hood, Texas, where he became Operations and Intelligence Sergeant of the 67th Tank Battalion and 82d Reconnaissance Battalion.
-In 1950 he joined the 2d Battalion, 8th Cavalry Regiment, 1st Cavalry Division, then located in Japan.
-From there, his unit was moved into Korea on July 18, 1950, making the landing by assault boats.
+He was retrained as a tank commander and assigned to the 2nd Armored Division in 1944 and by January 1945 was assigned to Company E, 66th Armored Regiment, 2nd Armored Division, as a tank commander and later a tank platoon sergeant.
+He completed occupation duty in Germany in late 1945, he was stationed at Fort Hood, Texas, where he became Operations and Intelligence Sergeant of the 67th Tank Battalion and 82d Reconnaissance Battalion.
+In 1950 he was transferred to the 2d Battalion, 8th Cavalry Regiment, 1st Cavalry Division, then located in Japan.
+From there, his unit was moved into Korea on 18 July 1950, making the landing by assault boats.
 He served as the Reconnaissance and Intelligence Platoon Sergeant and Battalion Operations Sergeant.

 From 1951 to 1953, Copeland was assigned to Senior Reserve Officers' Training Corps duty at Texas A&M University.
 In 1953 was assigned to the 2d Battalion, 22d Infantry Regiment, Germany, as a first sergeant.
 He remained with that unit until November 1954 when he was reassigned to the 1st Armored Division at Fort Hood, Texas as Operations Sergeant and sergeant major of the 4th Tank Battalion.
 In 1957 he was selected as an instructor, Senior Reserve Officers' Training Corps, Centenary College of Louisiana at Shreveport, Louisiana.
-Upon completion of his tour of duty at Centenary, he was assigned to the 3d Reconnaissance Squadron, 8th Cavalry, 8th Infantry Division in Germany as sergeant major and remained until he was reassigned to the 2d Armored Division, Fort Hood, Texas in October 1962.
+Upon completion of his tour of duty at Centenary, he was assigned to the 3d Reconnaissance Squadron, 8th Cavalry, 8th Infantry Division in Germany as a first sergeant and quickly to sergeant major and remained until he was reassigned to the 2d Armored Division, Fort Hood, Texas in October 1962.